leaflabs/libmaple/docs/source/unix-toolchain.rst

  Unix Toolchain Quickstart
 ===========================

+This is a tutorial for using the Maple with a standard Unix toolchain.
+It's not necessary to do this in order to program the Maple; you can always use our `IDE <maple-ide-install>`_ instead.

 You'll need a Maple board, a mini-b USB cable, a functional computer, and root access to that computer.
 This guide assumes you've had success with the IDE on your machine and that you are fairly